Rice cultivation less vulnerable and more adapted to climate change

 The technological solution

 The technology validated in Colombia and the Dominican Republic is the System of Rice Intensification (SRI) that increases productivity based on a set of practices aimed at reducing plant density, improving physical and biological soil conditions and irrigation management and modifying crop planting.
-SRI is conducent to the use of less seed and other inputs, less water consumption and better root development.
-The system, successful in other regions, has been seldom evaluated in LAC where the challenges multiply due to the diversity of production systems that range from small plots to large areas, with implications for water, labor and machinery utilization.
-SRI allows the expression of the genetic potential of plants, with strong and well developed roots that allow to better resist drought, waterlogging, winds, and other adverse factors, fostering the reduction of vulnerability and the strengthening of food security and farmer's livelihoods.
+SRI is conducive to the use of less seed and other inputs, less water consumption and better root development.
+The system, successful in other regions, has seldom been evaluated in LAC where the challenges multiply due to the diversity of production systems that range from small plots to large areas, with implications for water, labor and machinery utilization.
+SRI allows the expression of the genetic potential of plants, with strong and well-developed roots that allow to better resist drought, waterlogging, winds, and other adverse factors, fostering the reduction of vulnerability and the strengthening of food security and farmer's livelihoods.

 SRI has so many advantages in productivity and seed savings that make one fall in love with rice cultivation